samuelroiz/Advisory_Services_Team_Analyze/README.md

 #### How does the t-SNE work and what is it doing to the data?

 <p>
 t-SNE stands for t-distributed stochastic neighbor embedding.
 The t-distributed is a probability curve is generated, the stochastic is where results will be different each time, and neighbor embedding is similar data points become neighbors. t-SNE functions similarly to PCA where t-SNE reduces a dataset’s dimensions to 2 or 3.
 The difference is t-SNE sorts unlabeled data into clusters and is mainly used to visualize data.
+The model parameters can produce different results drastically each time when run.
+This also applies to the visualizations that will not be the same.
+Reminder, the s in t-SNE is stochastic means random each time it runs.
+The visualization of the cluster sizes and distance between clusters do not necessarily represent actual sizes and distances.
 </p>

 <p>